trigaten/The_Prompt_Report/README.md

 exists conflicting terminology and a poor ontological understanding of what constitutes a prompt due to the area’s nascency.
 This repository is the code for The Prompt Report, our research that establishes a structured understanding of prompts, by assembling a taxonomy of prompting techniques and analyzing their use.
 This code allows for the automated review of papers, the collection of data, and the running of experiments.
-Our [dataset is available on Hugging Face](https://huggingface.co/datasets/PromptSystematicReview/ThePromptReport) and our [paper is available on ArXiv.org](https://arxiv.org/pdf/2406.06608)
+Our dataset is available on [Hugging Face](https://huggingface.co/datasets/PromptSystematicReview/ThePromptReport) and our paper is available on [ArXiv.org](https://arxiv.org/pdf/2406.06608).
+Information is also available on our [website](https://trigaten.github.io/Prompt_Survey_Site/)

 ## Table of Contents
 - [Prompt Engineering Survey](#prompt-engineering-survey)